orangebread/speclinter-mcp/README.md

 "Show me the status of my authentication tasks"
 "Mark the database setup task as completed"
-"Validate the implementation of my login feature"
+"Validate the implementation of my login feature" "Update task status for WebSocket connection to completed"
 ```

 > **💡 Pro Tip**: SpecLinter works through your AI IDE - no CLI commands needed for daily use!